SynLube™ Lube−4−Life® 1−800−SYN−LUBE

 Constant elevated temperatures promote oil thickening after thousands of miles.

 This can create sludge.
 While engine that operates too cold will form a "black sludge".

 A clogged or defective PCV valve can contribute to sludge formation.
 If this valve does not operate properly, harmful exhaust gases remain in the crankcase.

 In modern engines the PCV system failure is the most common cause of sludge formation, yet many OBD systems fail to properly identify it's malfunction.

 These gases, which contain water, acids, soot, etc., promote sludge.
 Excessive amount of fuel due to leaky fuel injectors, malfunctioning choke mechanism or failed oxygen sensor can also contribute to sludge formation.

 Maintain your vehicle in good operating condition.
 Check fluid levels, filters, belts and hoses periodically.

 Most light duty vehicles sold in USA after 1996 when OBD-II regulations went into effect, no longer require any "normal" tune-ups.

-However when you check engine (MIL) light comes on and stays on, have your vehicle checked by a professional mechanic with proper computer diagnostic tool.
+However, when your vehicle's check engine (MIL) light comes on and stays on, have your vehicle checked by a professional mechanic with proper computer diagnostic tools.